fabien0102/ts-to-zod/README.md

 Notes:

 - Only exported types/interface are tested (so you can have some private types/interface and just exports the composed type)
-- Even if this is not recommanded, you can skip this validation step with `--skipValidation`.
+- Even if this is not recommended, you can skip this validation step with `--skipValidation`.
 (At your own risk!)

 ## Validators